-The Company's financial statements have been prepared in accordance with all International Financial Reporting Standards (IFRS), which consist of: the Financial Reporting Standards and IFRS Interpretations Committee Interpretations (IFRIC) approved by the International Accounting Standards Board (IASB), and the International Accounting Standards and Interpretations Committee (SIC) approved by the International Accounting Standards Board (IASB), which are effective 1 January 2020 and which have been adopted by the Commission of the European Union.
-IFRS as adopted by the EU is the common name for the general-purpose accounting framework equivalent to the framework introduced by the definition under § 1, item 8 of the Additional Provisions of the Accounting Act under the name "International Accounting Standards" (IAS).
+The financial statements have been prepared in accordance with all International Financial Reporting Standards (IFRS), which comprise: financial reporting standards and IFRS Interpretations Committee Interpretations (IFRIC) approved by the International Accounting Standards Board (IASB) and International Accounting Standards and Standing Interpretations Committee (IASC) interpretations approved by the International Accounting Standards Board (IASB), which are effective 1 January 2021 and which have been adopted by the Commission of the European Union.
+IFRS as adopted by the EU is the common name for the general-purpose-accounting framework equivalent to the framework introduced by the definition under § 1, item 8 of the Additional Provisions of the Accounting Act under the name "International Accounting Standards" (IAS).

-For the current financial year, the Company has adopted all new and/or revised standards and interpretations issued by the International Accounting Standards Board (IASB) and the IFRS Interpretations Committee, as applicable, that were relevant to its operations.
+For the current financial year, all new and/or revised standards and interpretations issued by the International Accounting Standards Board (IASB) and the IFRS Interpretations Committee (IFRSIC), as appropriate, have been adopted.